feng7396553/scort/README.md

 # scort
 ++++++++++++++++++++

-this is scort create first git file !!1
+this is scort create first git file !

+ok GO !